 Choose your instrument according to your preferred genres of music.
 You could be inspired by your favorite guitarist.
 Following your inspiration will help you as a beginner in learning music.

 In terms of comfortability, the electric guitar is easy to play.
-But if you consider the facts of simplicity, price, and tonal versatility, the acoustic guitar could be a perfect beginner guitar.
+But if you consider the facts of simplicity, price, and tonal versatility, the acoustic guitar could be perfect for a beginner.
 As a beginner, steel-string guitars might be too harsh for your fingers.
-In that case, choosing the nylon string classical guitar over acoustic guitar is not a bad idea.
+In that case, choosing the nylon string classical over acoustic is not a bad idea.

 Choose what you believe looks the greatest in terms of style.
 Concentrate on a specific color or shape if you’re looking for anything specific.
 Take a look at some first-class expensive guitars for ideas.